impress-org/givewp/README.md

 Local development uses Create React App and can be run outside the context of WordPress.

 To develop the Visual Donation Form Builder locally run `npm run start -w @givewp/form-builder` to start the local environment.
+If this does not work, you can always change into the `/packages/form-builder` directory and run `npm run start` from there.

 To build the Form Builder for use in the context of WordPress run `npm run build -w @givewp/form-builder`.
 This will create a build inside the plugin which is used by the corresponding domain in the `src/FormBuilder` directory.